CarmineCella/Quile/README.md

 ![Genealogy](docs/skicl_anchestors.png)

-It has been designed to be small, easy to expand and easy to embed in host applications; it is made of a single C++ header and some additional Skicl files.
+It has been designed to be small, easy to expand and easy to embed in host applications.
+It is made of a single small C++ header (~ 800 loc) and some additional files written using Skicl itself.

 Skicl includes several neat features among which: